Category Archives: Selling Tips

 REIWA President Damian Collins said “The Perth market typically slows in winter, so it’s pleasing that when we drill down to suburb level, a large number are still seeing growth – especially considering the three recent interest rate rises,”

 We have found buyers are still out in force, and aren’t deterred by the wild weather Perth has been experiencing.
-One of the Naked Edge Real Estate properties had a private viewing scheduled for 2pm Tuesday (2nd of August) which was one of the many days we have had strong storms this week, in the morning of that viewing the agent for this property decided to open it to the public.
+One of the Naked Real Estate properties had a private viewing scheduled for 2pm Tuesday (2nd of August) which was one of the many days we have had strong storms this week, in the morning of that viewing the agent for this property decided to open it to the public.
 The home open was only advertised to the public for a few hours, and yet four parties came through plus the original interested viewer and an offer was made on the same day.

 After the interest rate rises were announced most capital cities experienced at least a slight decline in home values, but the Perth property market has still seen continued growth.
 Mr Collins has a few suggestions as to why we are seeing this trend in other capital cities but not our own, he states